 (3) Leave to the airport, where a charter flight with Aerolíneas Argentinas was waiting for us.

-(6) Boarding the Catamaran for a group expedition on the Beagle Chanel to Faro Les Éclaireurs and return to the city's main peer.
+(6) Boarding the Catamaran for a group expedition on the Beagle Chanel to Faro Les Éclaireurs

 (8) Meet and greet at the Lounge.